Extreme-Value Distribution Analysis of the Second CHIME/FRB Catalog: Assessing the Rarity of the One-off FRB 20250316A: Abstract

 \section{Abstract}

-We present a statistical analysis of the extreme brightness of the fast radio burst FRB 20250316A, a luminous, apparently non-repeating event detected by CHIME/FRB.
-Employing a model-agnostic framework based on the Generalized Extreme Value (GEV) distribution applied to the second CHIME/FRB catalog, we quantify its rarity within the current population.
-Bayesian fitting of GEV models to block maxima of peak flux and fluence data reveals FRB 20250316A to be a profound statistical outlier.
-For the peak flux, the analysis yields a return period of $\sim$ 600 years ($1\sigma$ credible level), with the underlying distribution being of the heavy-tailed, unbounded Fr\'echet type ($\xi > 0$).
-The fluence analysis indicates greater complexity: while the full sample suggests a Fr\'echet-type distribution with a $\sim50$-year return period in $1\sigma$ credible level, the removal of three other notable outliers points toward a light-tailed Weibull-type distribution ($\xi < 0$) with a finite upper bound far exceeded by FRB 20250316A.
-This dichotomy highlights the challenge in characterizing the tail of the FRB luminosity function with limited data.
-Although less extreme in recurrence time than the ``Brightest Of All Time'' gamma-ray burst GRB 221009A, FRB 20250316A constitutes a similarly exceptional event (a potential FRB ``BOAT'') within the short observational history of wide-field radio surveys.
-Our results underscore the existence of rare, highly luminous events that may probe the upper limits or distinct sub-populations of the FRB luminosity distribution.
+We present a statistical analysis of the extremely bright, apparently non-repeating fast radio burst FRB 20250316A, detected by the Canadian Hydrogen Intensity Mapping Experiment (CHIME), to assess its rarity.
+Using a model-agnostic framework based on the Generalized Extreme Value (GEV) distribution and the second CHIME/FRB catalog, we perform Bayesian fits to the block-maxima of its peak flux and fluence.
+Our analysis confirms FRB 20250316A as a pronounced statistical outlier in both quantities.
+For the peak flux, the best-fit GEV model follows an unbounded, heavy-tailed Fr\'echet-type distribution, yielding return periods of approximately $802$ years at the $68\%$ confidence level (CL), $81$ years at the $95\%$ CL, and $30$ years at the $99\%$ CL.
+The fluence distribution exhibits greater complexity: while the full sample is consistent with a Fr\'echet-type distribution (return period of approximately $55$, $15$, and $8$ years at the $68\%$, $95\%$ and $99\%$ CLs, respectively), removing three other conspicuous outliers reveals a light-tailed Weibull-type distribution with a finite upper bound that is far exceeded by the fluence of FRB 20250316A.
+Although its inferred recurrence time is shorter than that of the ``Brightest Of All Time'' (BOAT) gamma-ray burst GRB 221009A, FRB 20250316A represents a similarly exceptional event (a potential FRB ``BOAT'') within the relatively short observational baseline of wide-field radio surveys.
+This work affirms the existence of rare, extremely luminous events at the extreme upper end of the FRB luminosity distribution, which may delineate a distinct physical channel or the extreme tail of a complex luminosity function.

 \keywords{\uat{Radio transient sources}{2008} --- \uat{Astrostatistics}{1882}}